 2.3 Participation in meetings

-2.3.1 Member States and other duly authorized entities shall be represented in the study groups and their relevant groups, such as working parties and rapporteur groups, in whose work they wish to take part, by participants registered by name and chosen by them as qualified to investigate satisfactory solutions to the Questions under study.
-Exceptionally, however, registration by Member States and other duly authorized entities3 with a study group or its relevant group may be made without specifying the name of the participants concerned.
+2.3.1 Member States and other duly authorized entities as pursuant to Article 19 of the Convention shall be represented in the study groups and their relevant groups, such as working parties and rapporteur groups, in whose work they wish to take part, by participants registered by name and chosen by them as qualified to investigate satisfactory solutions to the Questions under study.
+Exceptionally, however, registration by Member States and other duly authorized entitieswith a study group or its relevant group may be made without specifying the name of the participants concerned.
 Chairmen of meetings may invite individual experts as appropriate.

 2.3.2 The meetings of Study Group 3 regional groups shall, in principle, be limited to delegates and representatives of Member States and operating agencies (for the definition of these terms see the Annex to the Constitution) in the region.
 However, each Study Group 3 regional group may invite other participants to attend all or part of a meeting to the extent that these other participants would be eligible to attend the meetings of the full study group.